 - It provides a stable score that is representative of people’s experience.

-- This score identifies differences and patterns not identifiable using sex alone.
+- This score identifies differences and patterns not identifiable using gender alone.

 The scientific literature and the general considerations of equity, diversity and inclusion addressed in the United Nations’ Sustainable Development Goals, Canada’s and Québec’s research funds are increasingly emphasizing the need to take sex and gender into account in research projects.